Skip to main content

 Terms of Service and Privacy Policy

 Get a lawyer to draft your Terms of Service and Privacy Policy.
-Do not copy-paste from another website.
+Don't copy-paste from another website.
 These documents are legally binding, and poorly drafted terms can expose you to liability.
 Budget Rs 30,000-50,000 for a startup-focused lawyer to draft both.
+Worth every rupee.

-The Indian startup funding market has matured significantly.
-The days of "growth at all costs" funded by cheap money are over.
-Investors now want a clear path to profitability, strong unit economics, and evidence of product-market fit.
+The Indian startup funding market has matured a lot.
+Days of "growth at all costs" funded by cheap money?
+Gone.
+Investors now want a clear path to profitability, strong unit economics, and evidence that people actually want what you're selling.

 What Investors Look For in 2026